towerofpower256/davidmac.pro/src/posts/2021-05-15-approval-summary-fields/index.md

 ### Business rule
 The business rule will be responsible for keeping the fields up to date, in response to changes to Approval (sysapproval_approver) records.

+I've aimed to make the script fast and effective, touching the database as few times as possible by using a single GlideAggregate query to get the list of approvers.

 Create a business rule with these details:
 **Name:** Update task approver fields
 **Table:** Approval [sysapproval_approver]